jpmorganchase/onyx-ssi-sdk/src/services/common/did/README.md

 #### Delete

-If the DID method supports deletion of a DID, the `deactivate` method will be implemented
+If the DID method supports deletion of a DID, the `deactivate` method will be implemented.

 ### Helper functions
-The SDK provides helper functions to assist with DIDs
+The SDK provides helper functions to assist with DIDs.

 * `isActive` provides a way to check if a given DID has an active status
 * `getIdentifier` provides a way for the Identifier portion of the DID to be extracted from the DID string